 How to spot it: Disable the plugin’s HowTo generator and rebuild.
 Count how many pages lose the markup — anything above your real tutorial count is bogus.

-The JSON-LD wraps the Article with a HowTo, or vice versa.
-Google’s parser picks one and ignores the other — usually the wrong one.
-Article rich result also disappears.
+The JSON-LD wraps an Article inside a HowTo, or vice versa.
+A parser may pick one type and ignore the other — often the wrong one — so the Article rich result (byline and date chip) can disappear too.

 5. Migrated articles kept HowTo while losing the step structure